 Captain Brass from CSI: Crime Scene Investigation, although as a kind of subversion, since the actual team leaders were Grissom and now DB.
 Brass *was* the team leader, until Ecklie got mad and put Grissom in charge in the first episode.

 The makers of the TV drama Colditz wrote the token Royal Navy officer, Lt.
 Dick Player, as an amalgam of several famous, or perhaps notorious, British submarine commanders who saw German captivity.
-In reality, there is a story of submariner Tommy Catlow geting onto the roof and disregarding an artillery barrage from the nearby Americans, so as to set out a large Union Jack where it could be seen so as to advise the Yanks they were approaching a Po W camp.
+In reality, there is a story of submariner Tommy Catlow getting onto the roof — disregarding an artillery barrage from the nearby Americans — to set out a large Union Jack where it could be seen, so as to advise the Yanks they were approaching a POW camp.

 Captain Marcus Chaplin, USN, commander of the attack submarine Colorado in Last Resort.